 - Epic Games benefits from Capturing Reality’s unparalleled photogrammetric technology, while Capturing Reality can reduce their licensing fees.

-This March, Epic Games announced another purchase in their string of acquisitions for further development of their Unreal Engine developer suite.
-Even though both parties remain secretive about the details of the deal for the most part, it is now possible to see what they had in mind when entering into this partnership.
+The gaming world has progressed way ahead of time.
+It ranges from the oldest board games to present-day video games that pay real money for the winner.
+It is no doubt that the gaming industry has indeed seen exponential growth in terms of business.
+The video game company Epic Games announced another purchase in their string of acquisitions for further development of their Unreal Engine developer suite.
+Even though both parties remain secretive about the details of the deal, for the most part, it is now possible to see what they had in mind when entering into this partnership.

 The Background of the Alliance